Something happened on my journey back

 “The captain

-need your ID,” he replied.
+needs your ID,” he replied.
 I almost laughed because when I decided to answer

 “What can I

-do,” I heard a female voice cowering over me while I bent over the suitcase
+do?”
+I heard a female voice cowering over me while I bent over the suitcase

 full of medicines.
 “I am a nurse.”